TerrellV/python-coinbasepro/README.md

 # Coinbase Pro Python API

-An unofficial python package for interacting with the Coinbase Pro API
+An unofficial python package for interacting with the Coinbase Pro API.
 This package can be used to query both public and user specific exchange data.

 ## Quick Start - Public

 ```python
 from coinbase_pro import CBProPublic